Alaska Helicopter Tours FAQ

 If we have to cancel a flight because of weather we will gladly reschedule you to another day / time.
 If your schedule does not allow that we will refund 100% of your trip.

 It’s really your preference that matters most here.
 Typically the mornings have a slightly less wind.
 During the afternoon tours the temperatures tend to be a bit higher.
 During the winter we only operate during the limited daylight hours, so early morning or late afternoon departures are not available.

 Yes, you can take great pictures from the helicopter!
 There are lots of big windows all around you and no wings to get in the way!

-Our ground crew and pilots balances the helicopter based on the weight and number of passengers.
+Our ground crew and pilots balance the helicopter based on the weight and number of passengers.
 We cannot make any promises for specific seat because safety cannot be compromised.
 If you have a preference ask us and when it’s safe we will try to accommodate you.
-If you want you can book a private tour to ensure there are no other people in the helicopter – that way you have more control over who sits where (as long as it it safe of course, the pilot always has the final say).
+If you want you can book a private tour to ensure there are no other people in the helicopter – that way you have more control over who sits where.

 It can happen but it’s very uncommon.
 Most people that are sensitive to motion sickness do just fine in a helicopter.
 If you have experienced motion sickness in planes, boats or vehicles, you could consider taking Dramamine or a similar motion sickness prevention medicine at least one hour before your departure.

 Yes, we are open 7 days a week, year round.

 Yes we do.
 The closest departure locations for flights to Denali is Talkeetna, and we have four different tours in the area.
 We are the only helicopter company with permission to land right at the Historic Sheldon Mountain House in the middle of Denali National Park; a very exclusive and unique experience!
 If you prefer to fly from Anchorage we would be happy to create a custom package for you.